mricon/grokmirror/man/grok-pull.1.rst

   -o, --continuous      Run continuously (no effect if refresh is not set) -c CONFIG, --config=CONFIG
+                        Location of the configuration file -p, --purge           Remove any git trees that are no longer in manifest.
-                        Location of the configuration file --force-purge         Force purge operation despite significant repo deletions
+  --force-purge         Force purge operation despite significant repo deletions

 EXAMPLES